emerisly/OI/README.md

 # olympiad in informatics
-Learning algorithms\n
+Learning algorithms.
-most of the problems sets are from Luogu and USACO
+Most of the problems sets are from Luogu and USACO